junxit/us-congress-bills-113/bill.md

 In this Act:

-- **(1)** *Demonstration project* The term demonstration project means a project to test or demonstrate the feasibility of carbon capture and storage technologies that has received government funding or financial assistance.
+- **(1)** *Demonstration project* The term demonstration project means a project to test or demonstrate the feasibility of carbon capture and storage technologies that has received Federal Government funding or financial assistance.
 - **(2)** *Existing source* The term existing source has the meaning given such term in section 111(a) of the Clean Air Act (42 U.S.C.
 7411(a)), except such term shall not include any modified source.
 - **(3)** *Greenhouse gas* The term greenhouse gas means any of the following:
   - **(A)** Carbon dioxide.